Nat Fyfe: 2019–2021: Career-best form and second Brownlow Medal

 Fyfe played almost half of the 2021 AFL season before being side lined for three games after injuring his shoulder in Fremantle's Round 12 clash against the Western Bulldogs.
 Round 17 saw Fyfe play his 200th game, he was arguably best on ground collecting 31 disposals and kicking a goal in Fremantle's 62-point victory over Hawthorn.
-Fyfe had his season cut short when he reinjured his shoulder in Fremantle's Round 19 clash against Sydney.
+Fyfe had his season cut short when he reinjured his shoulder in Fremantle's Round 19 game against Sydney.